Byron Buxton Player Props: Twins vs. Blue Jays

-On Saturday, Byron Buxton (hitting .282 in his past 10 games) and the Minnesota Twins play the Toronto Blue Jays, whose starting pitcher will be Chris Bassitt.
-First pitch is at 2:10 PM ET.
+After going 1-for-5 in his most recent game, Byron Buxton and the Minnesota Twins face the Toronto Blue Jays (who will start Jose Berrios) at 2:10 PM ET on Sunday.

-In his last game he had a hitless showing (0-for-5) against the Blue Jays.
+In his most recent game, he went 1-for-5 against the Blue Jays.

 Byron Buxton Game Info & Props vs. the Blue Jays